My ADHD Morning Routine + Checklist | Millionaire Morning Routine

 ADHD Morning Routine

-I eventually got on board with having a morning routine, because I started time tracking – and I realized that it was taking me over 2.5 hours to get ready and go out for the day.
+Anyways, I started time tracking and I was SHOCKED to see how long my morning routine takes me. – I realized that it was taking me over 2.5 hours to get ready and go out for the day.

 “Why is my morning routine taking TWO FREAKING HOURS?!” -Me to me